A Passion for Energy Education

 From about 12 years old I started helping my father refurbishing engines and gearboxes and, at 16, served a 4-year mechanical engineering apprenticeship.
 My journeyman was the go-to guy for any problems and he mentored me.
 In 1982, the problem-solving skills I developed were in demand in the North Sea oil and gas industry and I was approached to apply for a job in a sector I knew nothing about.
 I spent several years in offshore drilling, logging, and well testing including time on the Piper Alpha production platform.

 In 1990, I came onshore and managed Petroquip operations for a highly innovative completions technology company, Petroleum Engineering Services.
 The company grew between 35% and 40% a year for 10 years and, as operations manager, I attended Robert Gordon University to learn about strategy creation and implementation.
-From there I coinvented several patents and helped developed numerous businesses.
+PES was sold to Halliburton in 2000 and having gained an SVQ level 5, Post Grad Diploma, MSc in management and wealth of business experience I left to use this knowledge to grow other small innovative companies.
+From there I coinvented several patents and helped developed numerous businesses internationally.

 What are some of the ways that SPE’s Energy4me program have been implemented in Aberdeen?